How to boost your traffic through social media?

 War is declared.

 Your posts must be pertinent and useful.
 Publish your promotional offers, latest company news etc. If you retweet information, decide what type of information you’ll retweet.
-If the Cocolyze Twitter account retweeted information about the extinction of dinosaurs you’d find that weird…well maybe…
+If Cocolyze's Twitter account retweeted information about the extinction of dinosaurs you would probably find that weird…

 Think about creating a calendar for your social media posts.
 Here at Cocolyze, we plan all our social media posts in advance and write them down in a calendar.
 We also start looking into the 2 or 3 months ahead.